nikkieverett/recipe-app/recipes/coconut-fat-bomb-keto.md

 id: 5e7bb0a116c0150014a98c31
 servings:
 notes:
-directions: bring the butter to room temperature. roast the shredded coconut carefully over medium high heat until lightly browned. this will create a delicious flavor
+directions: 'bring the butter to room temperature. roast the shredded coconut carefully over medium high heat until lightly browned. this will create a delicious flavor